invadelabs/drewwiki/ServerSetupCentOS7.md

 Run foreman-install
 -------------------

-The flags I ended up running with after a couple iterations.
+The flags we ended up running with after a couple iterations.

 ``` bash
 foreman-installer \